hiveeyes/beradio/doc/source/tasks.rst

 ------
 - [x] properly finish beradio-2 convenience in forwarding and manipulation code
 - [x] don't pretend on nodeid=2, neither use it for documentation, use nodeid=999 instead!
+- [x] release management
+- [x] add software tests
+- [o] move some stuff out of README.rst, place into network.rst and also publish @ kotori-daq
 - [o] start with libberadio c++
 - [o] improve inline docs